 While air capture looks "seductive" on paper, this paper raises issues about its practicality, especially its cost.
-Estimates of 100/tC (100/tC ) found in the literature for direct air capture are just not believable.
-Absent a technological breakthrough that departs from humankind's accumulated experience with dilute gas separation, direct air capture is unlikely to be a serious mitigation option until the price on 100/tC is measured in thousands of dollars per tonne of 100/tC (100/tC ).
+Estimates of \$100/tC (\$27/tCO2) to \$500/tC (\$136/tCO2) found in the literature for direct air capture are just not believable.
+Absent a technological breakthrough that departs from humankind's accumulated experience with dilute gas separation, direct air capture is unlikely to be a serious mitigation option until the price on CO2 is measured in thousands of dollars per tonne of CO2.